criblio/appscope/website/src/pages/docs/cli-reference.md

   -a, --all             Inspect all processes
   -h, --help            Help for inspect
-  -j, --json            Output as newline delimited JSON without pretty printing -p, --prefix string   When running AppScope in a container, and scoping an app that's running outside the container, --prefix is the path to host filesystem of the scoped app
+  -j, --json            Output as newline delimited JSON without pretty printing -p, --rootdir string  Path to root filesystem of target namespace
 ```

 ### k8s